Convex Programming Based Spectral Clustering: Preliminaries

+Next let us review some basic results from spectral graph theory.
+The adjacency matrix $\W$ is an \by{n}{n} symmetric matrix such that the $(u, v)$th entry stores the weight $w(u, v)$ of the pair of nodes $u, v \in V$.
+The degree matrix $\D$ is an \by{n}{n} diagonal matrix such that the $(u, u)$th entry stores the degree $d_u$ of node $u \in V$.
+The \emph{Laplacian} $\L$ of $G$ is given as $\L = \D - \W$, and the \emph{normalized Laplacian} $\LC$ is given as $\LC = \D^{-1/2} \L \D^{-1/2}$, which is equivalent to $\I - \D^{-1/2} \W \D^{-1/2}$.
 The eigenvalues and eigenvectors of the normalized Laplacian $\LC$ will play an important role in our discussion.
-Here, let us quickly review their properties.
 Since $\LC$ is an \by{n}{n} real symmetric matrix, the $n$ eigenvalues are real and the $n$ eigenvectors can be chosen to be orthonormal bases in $\Real^n$.
 Furthermore, an easy calculation shows that $\LC$ is positive semidefinite.
 Hence, all the eigenvalues are nonnegative.
 The smallest eigenvalue is zero, since $\LC \cdot (\D^{1/2}\one) = \zero$, where the symbol $\one$ denotes a vector of all ones.
 In addition, the largest eigenvalue is less than two.
 The multiplicity of the zero eigenvalue equals to the number of connected components of $G$.
 The above are basic results from spectral graph theory; for details, see \cite{Chu97, Lux07}.
-In this paper, we will always use the symbols $\lambda_1, \ldots, \lambda_n$ to denote the eigenvalues of $\LC$ arranged in nondecreasing order.
-That is, $0 = \lambda_1 \le \cdots \le \lambda_n \le 2$.
+In this paper, we will always use the symbols $\lambda_1, \ldots, \lambda_n$ to denote the eigenvalues of $\LC$ arranged in nondecreasing order, i.e., $0 = \lambda_1 \le \cdots \le \lambda_n \le 2$.
 Moreover, we will always choose the eigenvectors of $\LC$ to be orthonormal and use the symbol $\f_i$ to denote the eigenvector corresponding to the $i$th smallest eigenvalue $\lambda_i$.